 run.complete() # stop interactive run

-is used to track the execution of code in Azure ML.
+A Run is used to track the execution of code in Azure ML.
 The code that was provided has access to its own run.

 from azureml.core import Run